nairobilug/nairobilug.or.ke/content/meetup-july-2015.md

 ### The Kenic/CA Farce

-There was a discussion on the news in [this article](http://www.nation.co.ke/news/CA-WiFi-Internet-Rules-Cybercrime/-/1056/2771118/-/mbci1a/-/index.html) regarding Kenic and the Communications Authority requiring registration of gadgets to access Wi-Fi
+There was a discussion on the news in [this article](http://www.nation.co.ke/news/CA-WiFi-Internet-Rules-Cybercrime/-/1056/2771118/-/mbci1a/-/index.html) regarding Kenic and the Communications Authority requiring registration of gadgets to access Wi-Fi.

 There was a general consensus that the people who came up with these kind of rules do not understand how the technology works, and willfully refuse to consult with and listen to those who do.